Isometric deformations of wave fronts at non-degenerate singular points: Properties of Kossowski metrics

-\begin{theorem} Let $ds^2$ be a $C^r$-differentiable Kossowski metric on $M^2$ whose semi-definite points consist only of peaks, then the pre-distance function associated with $ds^2$ gives a distance function which is compatible with the topology of $M^2$. \end{theorem}
+We show the following assertion: \begin{theorem} Let $ds^2$ be a $C^r$-differentiable Kossowski metric on $M^2$ whose semi-definite points consist only of peaks.
+Then the pre-distance function associated with $ds^2$ gives a distance function which is compatible with the topology of $M^2$. \end{theorem} We set